 Note: You cannot add another identity to the wallet.
-Only that identity that was registered during the CA is added to the wallet automatically by Catalyst Blockchain Manager.
+Only that identity that was registered during the CA is added to the wallet automatically by Catalyst Blockchain Platform.

-This tab displays events with a particular CA node.
+This section displays events with a particular CA node.

 The process of creating an identity consists of registering an identity and enrolling an identity.
 You can read more about registering and enrolling identities in the official Hyperledger Fabric documentation here.

-Tip: Suppose you want to register and/or enroll identities using Hyperledger Fabric SDK instead of the Catalyst Blockchain Manager UI.
-In that case, you need to first register a CA admin identity using the UI and then enroll this identity on your business application side.
+Tip: Suppose you want to register or/and enroll identities using Hyperledger Fabric SDK instead of Catalyst Blockchain Platform UI.
+In that case, you need first to register a CA admin identity using the UI and then enroll this identity on your business application side.
 You will register and enroll new identities with the particular CA using this CA admin identity.

 You can also enroll an identity and then select this identity while creating a peer or ordering node instead of creating a new identity.

 To register or/and enroll an identity, you should do the following:

 - Go to the CAs tab and click on CA, which you want to use for registering.